OguzPastirmaci/misc/oke-topology-aware/README.md

 # Using network locality when running workloads on OKE

 > [!IMPORTANT]
 > To use the instructions in this guide, you must have a dedicated capacity pool and you must create a capacity topology.
-Otherwise, `rdmaTopologyData` in instance metadata service and node labels in OKE will not be available.
+Otherwise, `rdmaTopologyData` in instance metadata service and related node labels in OKE will not be available.

 ### What is network locality?
 Generative AI workloads drive a different set of engineering tradeoffs than traditional cloud workloads.
 So, we designed a purpose-built GenAI network tailored to the needs of the best-of-breed Generative AI workloads.